HaoTingChang/Voices-Transform-Project/guide.md

 ```
 pwd
 ```
-`pwd` shows our directory
+`pwd` shows our path

-3. Clone the project
+3.Clone the project
 ---

 ```